 HubSpot’s blog page

-By regularly publishing quality blog content, your audience will trust you more and more, being more likely to buy from you.
-It will also lead to more media opportunities, more word of mouth and more partnership opportunities.
+By regularly publishing quality blog content, your audience will trust you more and more, and will likely be more inclined to buy from you.
+It will also lead to additional media opportunities, higher word of mouth recommendations, and more partnership opportunities.

 All of this translates into increased sales and profits.